Skip to main content

 Dependencies dropdown in User Story Map header, with the Show dependencies option switched off

 This is toggled off by default, but will remember how you last set it.
-All the configuration selected in this dropdown will be saved for you, and won’t affect other users' views.
+All the configuration selected in this dropdown will be saved for you, and won’t affect the view for other users' or the User Story Map on other Jira boards.

 Color-coded dependency health